 What Can Be Done

 Spotted Lanternfly can be controlled with a combination of physical removal of life stages and host trees , as well as pesticide applications.
-Penn State Extension has developed information for homeowner management as well as a management calendar.
+Penn State Extension has developed information for homeowner management.
 Use of these management techniques are important to assist PDA and USDA in control of the spread of this invasive pest.

 How You Can Help

 This insect is easily moved if no one is looking.
 If you are in the quarantine area, please “Look Before You Leave.”
 Inspecting your vehicles, trailers, or any outdoor items before you move around or out of the quarantine is important.
 If possible, don’t park in tree lines and keep windows rolled up when you park your vehicle.
 Know the life stages of the insect and when to look for them.

 Using the recommendations developed by Penn State Extension, take control measures on your own property.
 Any efforts you make in destroying the Spotted Lanternfly or it’s egg masses helps your property and community.

 Report sightings of the Spotted Lanternfly.
 All reports of SLF outside of the quarantine are taken seriously and will be investigated.
 Reports within the quarantine are registered in a database for USDA and PDA.
 The database is used to help determine properties for treatment.
 Treatment is based on location, risk, and available funds.